US Mega Millions jackpot jumps to US $1 billion and you could win it from Costa Rica!

-The popular American lottery reached a massive $xxx million – an amount that has not been seen in years!
+The popular American lottery reached a massive $1 billion – an amount that has not been seen in years!
 Last Tuesday, the $810 million jackpot rolled over, giving everyone, including Costa Rican citizens, an amazing chance of winning this multi-million jackpot prize.
 In this article, we will show you how to safely and securely purchase your Mega Millions tickets online!

 “The next Mega Millions draw is coming up on Friday July 29th at night, with a jackpot worth US$ 1 Billion and we’re helping our customers from around the world participate,” says Adrian Cooremans, theLotter’s spokesman.
 “We’re glad that you have a chance of winning this incredible prize without having to leave your home in Costa Rica!”